Not So Scary Disney Halloween Movies for Family Movie Night

 This Disney Channel Original Movie from 2000 is spooky, silly, and totally underrated.
 In Mom’s Got a Date with a Vampire, a group of kids discovers that their mom’s charming new date might actually be…a vampire.
 Cue the chaos as they try to stop the romance before their mom becomes his next victim.

 Pair the movie with vampire-themed snacks like “blood” punch or fang-shaped cookies, and set a countdown clock to “sunrise” for a fun twist during the film.
+Bonus points if anyone shows up in a cape.

 Starring real-life twins Tia and Tamera Mowry, Twitches is a magical Disney Channel Original Movie about two sisters separated at birth who discover on their 21st birthday that they’re actually witches; and not just any witches, but powerful ones destined to save a magical realm from darkness.
+The sequel, Twitches Too, picks up the story and is also streaming on Disney+, which makes it a perfect double feature.

-With spooky castles, glowing magic symbols, and sibling humor, Twitches is a favorite for anyone who loves stories about sisterhood, spells, and saving the world with style.
-The sequel, Twitches Too, is also available on Disney+ and makes a great follow-up watch.
+The films are full of spooky castles, glowing magic symbols, and sister humor that holds up.
+Twitches is a long-time favorite for anyone who loves stories about sisterhood, spells, and saving the world with style.

 You can create a magical ambiance for your movie night with twinkle lights, celestial decorations, and sparkling drinks.
 Let kids make their own magical amulets or “shadow world” art to keep the fun going after the credits roll.